zenglenn42/inversion-of-control/README.md

 But we have a nested input schema.
 Either we need to make the render recursion-friendly or somehow flatten the input data before it gets mapped.

-I opt for the latter to minimize changes to the underlying component.
-That's kinda the point of this exercise.
+I opt for the latter to minimize changes to the underlying component since that's the point of this pattern.

 I come up with this: